blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Bells are the tools of Satan
 - Mohammed received revelations like the ringing of a bell

+# Lies that Muslims say
+- Killing a person is as though killing all humanity (covered in problem section)
+- Whoever hurts a Dhimmi hurts me

 # Terms
 ## About Sects
 - Ahl al-Bayt (People of the House) / Shi'a / Raafidis (Rejectors)